-The pennant pattern is a short-term continuation pattern that marks the mid-point of a longer trend movement.
+The Pennant pattern is a short-term continuation pattern that marks the mid-point of a longer trend movement.
 It is similar to the flag pattern with the consolidation period forming a small triangle rather than a parallelogram or a rectangle.
-The pennant is the consolidation phase that forms after a rapid, near vertical movement, and is usually characterized by a decrease in volumes.
+The Pennant is the consolidation phase that forms after a rapid, near vertical movement, and is usually characterized by a decrease in volumes.
 The consolidation period formed by profit taking by traders that entered before the sharp movement, and traders who missed the initial movement and see this phase as a opportunity to enter the trade.
-The formation of the pennants coincides with a decline in volumes until the break out, which usually occurs within 15-20 periods.
+The formation of the Pennant pattern coincides with a decline in volumes until the break out, which usually occurs within 15-20 bars.